mynew4/cmangos-docs-wiki/Beginners-Guide-Introduction.md

 4. Create a folder on your hard drive to place all of your work.</br>
 5. Copy the necessary repositories from Github to said folder.</br>
 6. Compile the source code.</br>
-7. Create and populate your MySQL Server databases.
+7. Create and populate your MySQL Server databases.<br>
 8. Extract resources from your WoW client.</br>
 9. Move all necessary files and resources to your "run" folder.</br>
 10. Edit the configuration files.</br>